Cloud.typography User Guide

 Activating Fonts

-Font families are added with a default set of styles, typically the regular, italic, bold, and bold italic.
+Font families are added to a project with a default set of styles, typically the regular, italic, bold, and bold italic.
 Once a family’s been added, you can expand it to configure its style list, using the Save changes button once you’ve made your adjustments.

 Changes to your font palette take only a minute to deploy, while they’re being automatically propagated throughout Cloud.typography’s worldwide network.